-The Curious Incident
+The Curious Incident | The Lowry | Manchester

 The Lowry Theatre exposes far more than the novel as the humbling and heart-warming tale gives a voice to Christopher through his narrator, teacher Mrs. Shears (Clare Perkins) and the ensemble cast.
 In an imaginative set design, that is essentially Christopher’s brain.
 This incredibly ambitious production explains the set of rules that surround Christopher’s life and expand on his thoughts like a magic box.
 Christopher's world is one of many rules, a fact that is reflected directly onto the stage, a clean and clinical box with hidden doors and compartments.
 With ensemble cast members becoming the scenery in a physically morphing set that mirrors Christopher’s dizzying experiences.